statamic/docs/content/collections/docs/antlers.md

 If this isn't a concern of yours, you can enable Antlers parsing on a per-field basis by setting `antlers: true` in your blueprint.

+## Using PHP in Antlers

+PHP is disabled by default, but if you change your view's file extension from `.antlers.html` to `.antlers.php`, you can write all the PHP you want in that template.

 ## IDEs & Syntax Highlighters

 Syntax highlighting packages are available for most of the popular IDEs.
 Make life sweeter, like they do with tea in the south.